Custom Ability Guide

 After level 100 a character will unlock function upgrades for his current Custom Abilities.
 I will explain how to upgrade custom abilities in more detail later in this guide.
 For now, I'll dive into how to get a new ability added by using the Peer Review Forum.

-If you have decided you want to make a custom ability for your character you can simply post up its name, flavor text, description, and functions to the Peer Review Forum.
+If you have decided you want to make a custom ability for your character you can simply post up its name, flavor text, description, and functions to the Solaris Discussion forum.

 If the ability successfully makes it through the player-base without being torn apart you may then request it to be posted as a character update.
 The administration will typically accept any ability that makes it through the PRF unscathed.
 If anything, other players will at least tell you how to fix your ability.